stolostron/rhacm-docs/about/components.md

 |--------|-----------|-------------------|
 |logging| Supported by Elasticsearch, Logstash, Filebeat, and Kibana.
 Collects container logs from `stdout`, `stderr`, and custom file definitions within the container and ensures that all data in transit is TLS-secured using secure ciphers that meet FIPS requirements.
 Ensures that all data is encrypted at rest using secure ciphers that meet FIPS requirements. | No, unless you are bundling Kibana dashboards or invoking logging APIs. |
 |platform-pod-security| When deploying content across multiple Kubernetes vendors, the workload must validate or document what PodSecurityPolicies or SecurityContextConstraints (for RHOS) are required or expected. |No|
 {: caption="Table 2.
-Red Hat Advanced Cluster Management for Kubernetes and standalone {{site.data.keyword.mcm_notm}} disabled services" caption-side="top"}
+Red Hat Advanced Cluster Management for Kubernetes disabled services" caption-side="top"}